Fairfax County Public Schools: Twentieth century

-In the fall of 1960, the first black students were admitted to newly desegregated public schools.
-Jerald R. Betz and Raynard Wheeler were enrolled at the Belvedere Elementary School in Falls Church, and Gwendolyn Brooks was enrolled at Cedar Lane Elementary School in Vienna.
+In fall 1960, the first Black students were admitted to newly desegregated Fairfax County public schools.
+For example, Jerald R. Betz and Raynard Wheeler enrolled at Belvedere Elementary School in Falls Church, and Gwendolyn Brooks enrolled at Cedar Lane Elementary School in Vienna.

-The changeover to the 6–2–4 plan was the last major initiative of Superintendent W. T. Woodson, who retired in 1961, having served 32 years, the second-longest tenure as head of the Fairfax County Public Schools system.

-In April 1961, Wilmington, North Carolina Superintendent Earl C. Funderburk was appointed superintendent to replace Woodson.
+The changeover to the 6–2–4 plan was the last major initiative of Superintendent W. T. Woodson, who retired in 1961 after 32 years as head of FCPS; this was the second-longest tenure in the system's history.
+In April 1961, Earl C. Funderburk, superintendent of schools in Wilmington, North Carolina, was appointed to replace Woodson.

-In 1961, FCPS also began administering the schools in the City of Fairfax.
+In 1961, FCPS also began administering schools in the City of Fairfax.

 As early as 1965, Superintendent Funderburk was discussing plans to decentralize FCPS.
-By 1967, Funderburk had put together a plan for five area offices, each serving a portion of the county and had appointed Woodson High School Principal Robert E. Phipps and West Springfield High School Principal S. John Davis as his first two administrators that December.
+By 1967, he had developed a plan for five area offices, each serving part of the county, and he had appointed Woodson High School Principal Robert E. Phipps and West Springfield High School Principal S. John Davis as the first two area administrators that December.

-Although the school board had endorsed Funderburk's plan, they also hired the consulting firm of Cresap, McCormick & Paget to conduct an audit of the system's management organization and operations.
-In 1968, based on their consultant's recommendations, the school board put a significantly modified version of the decentralization plan into effect, dividing FCPS into four areas which were, in effect, miniature school systems.

-In January of the following year, Funderburk resigned, telling the school board he did not want a third term as superintendent.
-The school board selected Lawrence M. Watts from the Greece School District in Greece, New York to take the reins of the Fairfax County Public Schools system, which had grown during Funderburk's tenure from 65,000 to 122,000 students, in May 1969.
+Although the school board had endorsed Funderburk's plan, it also hired the consulting firm Cresap, McCormick & Paget to audit the system's management organization and operations.
+In 1968, based on the consultant's recommendations, the school board implemented a significantly modified version of the decentralization plan, dividing FCPS into four areas that functioned as miniature school systems.
+In January 1969, Funderburk resigned, telling the school board that he did not want a third term as superintendent.
+In May 1969, the school board selected Lawrence M. Watts—of the Greece School District in Greece, New York—to lead FCPS, which had grown during Funderburk's tenure from 65,000 to 122,000 students.

-In May 1970, Watts appointed Taylor M. Williams as the first black high school principal since FCPS had desegregated, placing him in charge of James Madison High School in Vienna.

-Watts' appointment of Williams would be one of his final official acts.
-After less than a year as superintendent, Watts died, aged 44, of a heart attack at his home in Oakton in June 1970.
-Assistant Superintendent S. Barry Morris was named interim superintendent while the school board sought a replacement to lead the 130,000 student school system.
+In May 1970, Watts appointed Taylor M. Williams as the first Black high school principal in FCPS since desegregation, placing him in charge of James Madison High School in Vienna.
+The appointment was one of Watts' final official acts.
+After less than a year as superintendent, Watts died of a heart attack at age 44 in June 1970 (at his home in Oakton).
+Assistant Superintendent S. Barry Morris was named interim superintendent, while the school board sought a replacement to lead the 130,000-student school system.

-The board did not have to look far for its new superintendent.
-In September 1970, Area Superintendent S. John Davis was chosen following a nationwide search to serve the remaining 33 months of Watts' four-year term.
+In September 1970, Area Superintendent S. John Davis was chosen after a nationwide search to serve the remaining 33 months of Watts' four-year term.